chischte/insomnia-delay-library/README.md

 	// SET A DIFFERENT TIMEOUT TIME:
 	timeout.setTime(112233);
-	// does not reset the stopwatch
+	// does reset the stopwatch

  **An example of how the functions can be used can be found in the example code.**